ryansgot/android-java-coverage-merger/README.md

 // gradle plugin.
 Some versions of the android gradle plugin specify a
 // jacoco version that generates incompatible execution data.
 jacoco {
-    toolVersion '0.8.2' // if using kotlin
+    toolVersion '0.8.2' // or higher if using kotlin
 }

 ```